Jimmy-b36/Student_Dictionary/README.md

 ## TODO

+- [✅] Fix draggable, you should not be able to drag phonemes/phonograms into another word
 - [ ] Add state for no results found
 - [ ] Add loading state for table results loading
 - [ ] Add tests for the search functionality